keptn/lifecycle-toolkit/docs/content/en/docs/migrate/setup/_index.md

 ---
-title: Migration strategy
+title: Set up Kubernetes deployment environment
-description: General guidelines for migrating your deployment to KLT
+description: Set up Kubernetes cluster with a deployment engine for your software
-weight: 10
+weight: 20
 hidechildren: false # this flag hides all sub-pages in the sidebar-multicard.html
 ---